openjdm/openjdm.github.io/book/illusory_correlations.md

 of the theories that can be used to explain the halo effect.
-For example, Chapmans' 1969 illusory correlations study, in which illusory correlation was seen as an obstacle for clinicians to determine the sexual orientations of their clients, is talked about in the “Ubiquitous Halo” paper (Cooper, 1981) as well as in “Nature and Consequences of Halo Error: A Critical Analysis” (Murphy, Jako, Anhalt, 1993).
+For example, Chapmans' 1969 illusory correlations study, in which illusory correlation was seen as an obstacle for clinicians to determine the sexual orientations of their clients, is discussed in the “Ubiquitous Halo” paper (Cooper, 1981) as well as in “Nature and Consequences of Halo Error: A Critical Analysis” (Murphy, Jako, Anhalt, 1993).
 The cognitive distortions and errors in judgement in the papers